mohjafari23/mohjafari23/README.md

 - 👀 I’m interested in Operation Research and supply chain optimization
 - 🌱 I’m currently learning MATLAB and I want to start learning python
 - 💞️ I’m looking to collaborate on Mathematical model
-- 📫 How to reach me with email
+- 📫 How to reach me by email mohjafari23@yahoo.com

 <!---
 mohjafari23/mohjafari23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.